 Damage to the exterior of the Fort Lauderdale car wash was apparent, but no one was hurt in the truck accident.
 Employees at the car wash cleaned up the mess, and were forced to close for the day.

 Please contact the truck accident lawyers of The Winston Law Firm, P.A. by calling 954-475-9666 if you or someone you know has been injured in an accident that was caused by a reckless truck driver.

 Posted on Thursday, June 7th, 2012 at 3:58 pm

 A hospital safety score system was recently put in place by experts from Harvard, Johns Hopkins, and the non-profit hospital safety organization, The Leapfrog Group.
 These experts formed a panel that rated hospitals throughout the country based on their ability to keep patients safe during their time at a hospital.

 Twenty six different measures were taken into consideration when handing out letter grades to the hospitals.
 Some of these measures included preventable injuries to patients, ability to avoid the spread of infections, and medication errors.
 All of the data was compiled into one single score.
 These scores were represented by letter grades ranging from A to F.

 Out of the 50 hospitals in South Florida that were reviewed, 25 of them received an ‘A’ letter grade.
 The Holy Cross and Imperial Point hospital in Fort Lauderdale was one of the hospitals that earned the highest marks in the area.
 There were some hospitals in South Florida that did receive failing grades, but they were given the opportunity to improve their safety standards before the grades were made official in the fall.

 Hospital negligence can result in serious injuries and complications.
-If you were a victim of medical malpractice, please contact the medical malpractice lawyers of Winston & Wigand, P.A. by calling 954-475-9666 today.
+If you were a victim of medical malpractice, please contact the medical malpractice lawyers of The Winston Law Firm by calling 954-475-9666 today.